datamate-rethink-it/seafile-admin-docs/docs/docker/concept.md

 COMPOSE_FILE='caddy.yml,seafile-pe.yml'
 ```

-By adding or removing yml files from this list, you control the composition during runtime, eliminating the need for a single, extensive docker-compose.yml file.
+By adding or removing yml-files from this list, you control the composition during runtime, eliminating the need for a single, extensive docker-compose.yml file.

 With this understanding, the subsequent installation descriptions should be straightforward to follow.